-One Year 10 student said that she was so proud of her form mates and could not believe how far out of their comfort zones they had moved; speaking in front of all Year 10 and Year 9 must have been scary and yet the candidates seemed really comfortable!
+One Year 10 student said that she said so proud of her form mates and could not believe how far out of their comfort zones they had moved; speaking in front of all Year 10 and Year 9 must have been scary and yet the candidates seemed really comfortable!

-Congratulations to the new Student Leadership Team of 2019/20:
+The new Student Leadership Team of 2019/20 is as follows:

 - Alice Toon Head Girl

 - Navdeep Kaur Deputy Head Girl

-- Ella Jarrett Assistant Head Girl
+- Ella Jarrett Assistant Head Girl.

 - Daniel Heald Head Boy

 - Tom Sanderson Deputy Head Boy

 - Thomas Shorthouse Assistant Head Boy